 4. 12 Step Programs

 In a 12 Step Program, the individual’s substance abuse is treated in view of his weaknesses as a human person.
 Just like with Christian Rehab, he is taught to recognize a higher power that can help him overcome his problem.
+Twelve-step rehab is among the most common treatment types, so consider seeking out rehabs in other states as well, as moving away for treatment can sometimes be beneficial—such as a rehab center in South Carolina.

 5. Non 12 Step Programs